 3. Visit New Zealand's birth place - Waitangi

-The Waitangi Treaty Grounds are a thirty minute walk from Base Backpackers and is where New Zealand's founding document was signed: the Treaty of Waitangi.
+The Waitangi Treaty Grounds are a thirty minute walk from Paihia and is where New Zealand's founding document was signed: the Treaty of Waitangi.
 The grounds ooze a sense of cultural and historical significance and it is the very place in which the country of New Zealand was founded.
 In the grounds you can explore a number of historical buildings and monuments including The Treaty House, The Carved Meeting House, a Ceremonial War Canoe and more!

 4. Swim with Dolphins